 Visitors, Trips and Events

 Staff are always looking for different activities to bring the curriculum to life.
-We have had many visitors to school over the years, including The Bug Lady (and her bugs!), Tapestry of Music, the Fire Service, Mr Eatough (from the Mary Rose Trust), charity representatives and Vikings!
-Various parents in their professional roles such as dentists, doctors, surgeons and opticians also come to school to talk to the pupils.
+We have had many visitors to school over the years, including many visiting authors (Jessica Ennis-Hill, Julian Clarey and Cressida Cowell to name a few) the Fire Service, The History Man – exploring the Egyptians and the Second World War as well as various parents in their professional roles such as dentists, doctors, surgeons and opticians also come to school to talk to the pupils.

 We also love going out and each class will have several trips each year.
-In the past these have included visits to the Liverpool World Museum, Ewood Park, Witton Park, Chester, Chester Zoo, Tatton Old Hall, Clapham, Quarry Bank Mill, Lancaster Butterfly House, Stockport Air Raid Shelter and Formby.
+In the past these have included visits to the Witton Park, Chester Zoo, Tatton Old Hall, Clapham, Quarry Bank Mill, Jodrell Bank, Lockerbie Manor and Hollingsworth Lake.

 It is also traditional for the whole school to go to the theatre at Christmas.
 Year 6 are even more adventurous and spend a long weekend away each year at an outdoor activity centre.
-In recent years, some Year 5 and Year 6 pupils have also enjoyed a trip to France.
+We also run a bi annual trip for Year 5 and Year 6 pupils to France.

 All pupils gain experience in a variety of areas of PE during class lessons.
 These include athletics, dance, gymnastics, hockey, football, netball, rounders, cricket, indoor sportshall and tennis.
 They also have regular swimming lessons in the school pool.

 In addition, clubs are run at lunchtimes and after school for those pupils who are keen to do more.
-Wherever possible these activities are open to all, irrespective of ability.
+These activities are open to all, irrespective of ability.

 Sokudo and dance lessons are available after school, led by professional teachers.